ethan-ck/Alexandria/Linux/Basic Linux File Management.md

 			- -d = displays the directories but not the files
 		- You can combine options
 			- ex. ls -al would list all directory contents as well as the extended information

+- The tilde key is a shortcut to the user's home directory

+- rmdir and rm
+	- rmdir only removes empty directories
+	- rm removes the directory and all files

+- File management commands
+	- touch = creates blank files
+	- cp = copies files
+	- mv = moves files
+	- rm = remove

+- The Nano Editor
+	- nano allows you to edit files in the command line

+- VIM (Vi Editor)
+	- Command line text editor
+	-